{{ measurementStageLabel }}

 Extraction yield

-The percentage of the dry coffee dose that ended up dissolved into the drink.
+The percent of dry coffee dose that dissolved into the finished drink.

 Bypass water

-Water added after extraction to dilute the beverage without changing how much coffee was dissolved.
+Water added after extraction to dilute the beverage.